MoEngage Secures Additional $180 million in Series F Funding; Completes Liquidity Event for Employees & Investors

 About MoEngage

 Bengaluru and San Francisco-headquartered MoEngage is an insights-led customer engagement platform, trusted by over 1,350 global consumer brands, including SoundCloud, McAfee, Flipkart, Kayak, Domino's, Deutsche Telekom, Travelodge, and more.
 MoEngage empowers marketers and product owners with insights into customer behavior, enabling them to act on those insights and engage customers across web, mobile, email, social, and messaging channels.
-Its Merlin AI suite, a team of AI agents, enables marketers to launch campaigns faster and scale conversions with AI Decisioning.
-Consumer brands across 75 countries utilise MoEngage to deliver digital experiences to over 2 billion consumers every month.
+Consumer brands across 75 countries utilize MoEngage to deliver digital experiences to over 2 billion consumers every month.

-MoEngage was recognised as "Customers' Choice" in Gartner Peer Insights™ Voice of the Customer for Multichannel Marketing Hubs, May 2025 and a "Strong Performer" in The Forrester Wave™: Cross-Channel Marketing Hubs, Q4 2024.

 Share this article